olly-tech/tqbn/README.md

 - Added new specific review pages, and linked them to their correct image or card on any webpage.
 - Added appropriate external and internal links.
 - Created a rainbow stripe using a HTML div and CSS only, applying this to the site to section it out while keeping in theme.

+## Updated after second code review of site
+- minor edits to ensure consistency across site.
+- removed link functionality to coming soon cards on 'All Reviews' page.
+- removed unused JS file from HTML.
+- removed duplicate variable declarations.
+- reduced JS code by using addition assignment operator.
+- added <figure> semantic tags and alt tags on social media icons for increased accessibility.
+- edited quiz response display to make it's appearance more obvious.
+- added function to change location of result appearance based on viewport width.